 The 5G positioning architecture will integrate a large number of sensors, based on mobile signals and mobile technology (e.g. inertial sensors) to enable a hybrid positioning scheme.
 For positioning, 5G offers the best prerequisites, as it uses a wide bandwidth for better time resolution, new frequency bands in the mm-wave range and massive MIMO for precise angle measurement.
 Therefore, 5G positioning contributes to the acceleration of industrial and logistical processes.
 By using, for example, drones (UAV) or automated guided vehicles (AGVs), to tracking of goods and products in intralogistic processes or positioning for AR applications can be implemented.
 5G can also be used to navigate emergency forces or to locate a steadily increasing number of mobile sensors (e.g. environmental sensors).
 In addition, autonomous driving or use in hospitals to localize medical devices or in emergency services are other areas of application for positioning with 5G.

-As part of our work on 5G, Fraunhofer IIS advises and supports system developers, network and infrastructure providers and users in implementing their own solutions for localization within 5G networks.
-The institute develops the necessary algorithms, researches and supports companies in the correct design of campus networks for localization and determines the specific requirements of applications for 5G.
-Find out more about our services at.
+As part of our work on 5G, Fraunhofer IIS advises and supports system developers, network and infrastructure providers and users in implementing their own solutions for positioning within 5G networks.
+The institute develops the necessary algorithms, researches and supports companies in the correct design of campus networks for positioning and determines the specific requirements of applications for 5G.
+Find out more about our services.

-You can find out more about 5G localization applications on the following pages:
+You can find out more about 5G positioning applications on the following pages: